technofocus-pte/msignt2/Lab 05 - Leveraging Azure AI Search for Personalized Recommendations.md

     ![](./media/image156.png)

-7. Switch back App service tab, Enter below values and then click on  **Apply**.
+7. Switch back to the App service tab, Enter the below values, and then click on  **Apply**.

-    - Name : `AML_ENDPOINT`
+    - Name: `AML_ENDPOINT`

-    - Value : Your AML REST endpoint value.
+    - Value: Your AML REST endpoint value.

     ![](./media/image157.png)